The Resilience of Tree Roots After Cutting

 Do tree roots grow back after cutting down?

-Will tree roots continue to expand after cutting them down?
+Are tree roots able to continue to expand after cutting them down?

 Conclusion: